Seamonsters-2605/Seamonsters-2605.github.io/docs/first-program/index.md

             mag = sea.deadZone(self.joystick.getY())
             mag *= 5
 ```
-First we define the variable `mag` which we will use as the speed we drive the robot. `self.joystick.getY()` returns a number between -1 and 1 for how far the `joystick` object we made earlier is being pushed on the y axis.
+First we define the variable `mag` which we will use as the magnitude of speed to drive the robot. `self.joystick.getY()` returns a number between -1 and 1 for how far the `joystick` object we made earlier is being pushed on the y axis.
 The `deadZone` function, which is part of the `seamonsters` library, makes tiny values outputted by the joystick not affect robot movement.
 Then we multiply `mag` by 5 because that is the maximum feet per second that the robot can go.
 ```python
             turn = sea.deadZone(self.joystick.getX())
             turn *= math.radians(300)